adamsilver/adamsilver.io-jekyll/_pages/now.md

 # What I'm doing now

-- Writing a book about form design
+- Writing a book about form design patterns
 - Writing monthly articles for [my newsletter](/signup/)
-- Consulting for Department for Work and Pensions
+- Consulting as a designer and front-end developer
-- Trying to reduce my expenses
+- Reducing my expenses
-- Getting better at Tennis
+- Improving at tennis

 This is part of the [Now Now Now](http://nownownow.com/) project.